A1Liu/a1liu/config/install/README.md

    tic -x config/programs/xterm-256color-italic.terminfo
    ```

    Not sure what they do.
 They also don't always work.
+I think you need to run them
+   from outside Tmux, but truly, no idea.

 To undo, run `python3 install/undo/shell.py`.
 It'll reset your configuration to
 before the install script was run.
 Note that this requires the appropriate files